jillian-walter/deep-learning-challenge/README.md

 Our data is imported as a CSV from a static edx.com site ("https://static.bc-edx.com/data/dl-1-2/m21/lms/starter/charity_data.csv") and transformed into a dataframe using Pandas.

 We start by dropping non-essential columns such as EIN (ID # per organization) and NAME (name of each organization) as this differs by organization and will not tell us anything useful in terms of success.
 We then preview the number of unique values for each of the other columns and determine that there are 17 types of applications, 71 different Income Classifications, 5 different use cases and other determining variables (see list below).
-Within Application type, T3 is the most common at 27k applications, followed by T4 (1.5k).

 **Column Types & Unique values:**
 APPLICATION_TYPE            17
 AFFILIATION                  6
 CLASSIFICATION              71